West Wing Imploding Over Immigration Order As Kelly, Nielsen Deem Decision Unconstitutional, New Report Claims

 — Capital Journal (@WSJPolitics) November 14, 2018

-In spite of what appears to be internal revolt, Trump is – along with some of his advisers – adamant to maintain a hardliner immigration stance.
+In spite of what appears to be an internal revolt, Trump is – along with some of his advisers – adamant to maintain a hardline immigration stance.
 In one of the most recent attempts at immigration crackdown, President Trump imposed radical restrictions on asylum seekers crossing the border.
 The administration’s decision was blocked by Judge Jon S. Tigar of the United States District Court in San Francisco, according to the New York Times.

-“Whatever the scope of the president’s authority, he may not rewrite the immigration laws to impose a condition that Congress has expressly forbidden,” the federal judge wrote in his order, but as the Washington Post reported the Trump administration is coming up with ways to circumvent the decision.
-Asylum seekers attempting to cross the Southern border will have to wait in Mexico while their claims are processed.
+“Whatever the scope of the president’s authority, he may not rewrite the immigration laws to impose a condition that Congress has expressly forbidden,” the federal judge wrote in his order, but as the Washington Post reported, the Trump administration is coming up with ways to circumvent the decision.
+Asylum seekers attempting to cross the southern border will have to wait in Mexico while their claims are processed.
 This news policy, WaPo notes, is a major departure from current screening proceedings, since those asylum seekers who fear a return home will now be forced to remain in Mexico, instead of waiting for a hearing with an immigration judge in the United States.